-This module introduces the student to the basic legal system of the U.K. and its importance in business situations and where possible focuses on similar cypriot legislation.
-Legal issues will be outlined and their applications will be discussed.
-Students will also be expected to apply their knowledge on certain topics in theoretical scenarios.
+This module introduces the student to the basic legal system of the U.K. and its importance in business situations and where possible focuses on similar

-SYLLABUS CODE: MAT 201

-SYLLABUS TITLE: STATISTICS I

-NUMBER OF CREDITS: 4
+SYLLABUS CODE: MAT 201 SYLLABUS TITLE: STATISTICS I NUMBER OF CREDITS: 4

 The purpose of this unit is to build the foundation of theoretical statistics from the first principles of probability theory.
 Starting from the basics of probability, the theory of statistical inference will be developed using techniques, definitions and concepts that are statistical and are natural extensions and consequences of previous concepts.
 Therefore, the primary objective of this unit is to introduce students to variability and uncertainty and how to cope with them when drawing inference from observed data.
 Students will have a hand on approach through practical experience with a spreadsheet analysis package.